mailbots/mailbots/README.md

 # Gopher App

-Gopher.email helps you get things done without leaving your email, like an exceptionally skilled little rodent that digs tunnels from your inbox to all your other systems.

 GopherApp is the open-source counterpart to Gopher.email.
 It provides an easy-to-use framework to create, add and an install 3rd party Gopher "skills" that get things done with email.

-Skills can include:

-- Parsing emails and submitting them to CRMs, project management systems, etc
-- Scheduling email-based reminders
-- Tracking tasks and todos via email
-- Creating email-based internal tool
-- Coordinate team projects and actions

-The Gopher.email core API provides core email APIs for handling email, storing data and setting reminders.
-GopherApp provides the framework for an ecosystem of skills that can be created, installed and shared with others.

 ## Quick Start

 Go through the extension setup process at gopher.email.
 This will provide a working, authenticated instance of GopherApp in under a minute.
 (See below for local install instructions).

 Then, add a skill.

-## Example 1: A Simple Response

 Let's tell what Gopher what do to when it receives the [email command](https://docs.gopher.email/reference#section-email-commands) "hi":